kwhiggins27/amphibian-TAS2R/phylogenetics/readme_phylogenetics.md

 ## Credits
-Code developed by K. Higgins (author) with programming advice from Allen B. Davis (acknowledged) and experimental advice from R. Márquez and D.W.
-Bellott (authors).
+Code developed by K. Higgins (author) with experimental advice from R. Márquez, D.W.
+Bellott, and A. Itoigawa (authors) and programming advice from Allen B. Davis (acknowledged).
 ChatGPT v3 and 4 used to draft early versions of this script.